 By 2015, all U.S. diplomatic missions in China and India had air quality monitors.
 To ensure economies of scale, the ability to integrate scientific and technological advances, and policy compliance, the Office of Management Strategy and Solutions (M/SS) developed the Department’s central air quality monitoring program (DOSAir), in partnership with the EPA.

-As of May 2019, 40 U.S. embassies and consulates host reference grade air quality monitors.
+As of November 2022, more than 70 U.S. embassies and consulates host reference grade air quality monitors.
 The real-time data supports the Department’s enterprise risk management, resiliency planning, and preparedness.

 In 2020, the Department released the ZephAir mobile application on iOS and Android.
 ZephAir, inspired by the Greek word “zephyros” for “the west wind,” brings air quality data to your fingertips by displaying U.S. Environmental Protection Agency air quality index information and health messaging for more than 70 overseas locations, with data from reference-grade monitors at U.S. embassies and consulates and other government partners.
 The app features the ability to set preferred locations, receive push notifications when the air quality index changes, and view 24-hour and weekly data.
 The app was developed to meet requests from the field for easier access to science-based, standardized, reliable, and transparent air quality data and corresponding health recommendations.
 The Greening Diplomacy Initiative (GDI) in the Office of Management Strategy and Solutions (M/SS) led app development, with input from the Air Pollution Working Group and support from the Bureau of South and Central Asian Affairs (SCA).